Introducing our first Community Initiative

 Medfield Together is working to build and stock Little Inclusive Libraries (LIL) around our community with children’s picture books, young adult literature, and fiction & nonfiction books for all ages.
 These books are selected for their alignment with Medfield Together’s social justice values, including anti-bias/anti-racist themes, diverse characters, social emotional learning, critical thinking, activism, community building, and more.

-To support the Little Inclusive Libraries, please visit Park Street Books (at 504 Main Street in Medfield) to purchase books from Medfield Together’s “LIL List of Books”.
+To support the Little Inclusive Libraries, please visit Park Street Books & Toys (at 504 Main Street in Medfield) to purchase books from Medfield Together’s “LIL List of Books”.

 Little Inclusive Libraries feature mostly “own voices” books